- Golfer Benefits

 In the innovator category, Philip Young was elected.

 Young, a graduate of the Massachusetts Institute of Technology, was the inventor of the process that created the original Titleist golf ball.
-He perfected the machining process in 1930 creating golf balls that had the best and most consistent centered cores.
+He perfected the machining process in the 1930s by creating golf balls that had the best and most consistent centered cores.
 Young perfected his creation by 1935, and today Titleist markets itself as the “#1 Ball in Golf”, used by more players and more champions across the world.

 In 2014, the Massachusetts Golf Hall of Fame introduced the Ring of Honor to celebrate the individuals, golf clubs, and companies who support the Massachusetts Golf Hall of Fame.